 You have to understand something, this was a DREAM come true for me.
 My love of wine truly began when I moved out to California.
 Not too many people in my family drank it, so I never crossed over, but I discovered the wine in the grocery store (back in MN, we can’t sell it!)
 And I began to take bottles home with me.

 It also helped having some fun winos who happened to be bloggers running group night wine chats in which I fully begin to explore my love of wine.
+See how we were wined and dined that evening.

 I am a sweet white wine girl.
 I love my moscatos, my reislings, and my sparkling wines, but over the past few months I have noticed my palette can handle the majority of wine, and I have an appreciation for them all.
 My palette still hasn’t fully reached the Merlot level.